 The Great Lakes State offers homeowners unparalleled natural beauty, but residents should be aware of the potential risks of living there.
 Counties in the southeast corner of Michigan have a high flood risk.
 Winters can be brutal, especially in the northern portion of the state and the Upper Peninsula.

-Minnesota recorded 69 tornadoes in 2020, the sixth-highest number in the nation.
-Hail damage is also common.
+Minnesota recorded 37 tornadoes in 2021, according to the Triple-I. Hail damage is also common.
 Additionally, heavy snowfalls can present a danger to homes and other structures.
-The southwest portion of the state sees an average of 36 inches of snow per year, while the Lake Superior “snow belt” can get more than 70 inches in a season.
+The southwest portion of the state sees an average of 36 inches of snow per year, while the Lake Superior “snowbelt” can get more than 70 inches in a season.

-The Magnolia State is not officially in Tornado Alley, but it did rank as the worst state for tornadoes in 2020, with 127 confirmed touchdowns and 12 tornado-related deaths.
+The Magnolia State is not officially in Tornado Alley, but it was one of the worst states for tornadoes in 2021, with 92 confirmed touchdowns.
 The state’s southern coastal position also puts it at risk for hurricane damage.

 Summers can be rough in Nebraska.
 The state ranks as one of the worst for hail, which can damage a home’s exterior and can lead to interior water damage.
 Strong storms can bring high winds, tornadoes and flash floods.